 Preferred Time vs. Permissible Time

-While you can pray Dhuhr any time before Asr begins, it is highly recommended and more virtuous to pray it at the beginning of its time (Awwal al-Waqt).
+While you can pray Dhuhr any time before the dhuhr prayer end time, it is highly recommended and more virtuous to pray it at the beginning of its time (Awwal al-Waqt).

 The Prophet Muhammad (peace be upon him) emphasized the merit of performing prayers as soon as their time sets in.